-Semifinals.
-A conference call will be conducted at noon Eastern time, Monday, March 11, to review the administration of the semifinals.
-The head coach and administrator from each of the four semifinal teams, the tournament director and additional staff, along with the women's basketball committee and NCAA liaison will participate in the call.
+Quarterfinals.
+A conference call will be conducted Sunday, March 14, to review the administration of the finals site.
+The head coach and administrator from each of the eight quarterfinal teams, the tournament director and additional staff, along with the women's basketball committee and NCAA liaison will participate in the call.
+The time of this call will be determined at a later date.